Specific heat capacity: Polyatomic gases

-On the other hand, a polyatomic gas molecule (consisting of two or more atoms bound together) can store heat energy in other forms besides its kinetic energy.
-These forms include rotation of the molecule, and vibration of the atoms relative to its center of mass.
+A polyatomic gas molecule can store energy in additional degrees of freedom.
+Its kinetic energy contributes to the heat capacity in the same way as monatomic gases, but there are also contributions from the rotations of the molecule and vibration of the atoms relative to each other (including internal potential energy).

+The heat capacity may also have contribution from excited electronic states for molecules with a sufficiently small energy gap between the ground state and the excited state, such as in NO. For a few systems, quantum spin statistics can also be important contributions to the heat capacity, even at room temperature.
+The analysis of the heat capacity of H_{2} due to ortho/para separation, which arises from nuclear spin statistics, has been referred to as "one of the great triumphs of post-quantum mechanical statistical mechanics."

 These extra degrees of freedom or "modes" contribute to the specific heat capacity of the substance.
-Namely, when heat energy is injected into a gas with polyatomic molecules, only part of it will go into increasing their kinetic energy, and hence the temperature; the rest will go to into those other degrees of freedom.
-In order to achieve the same increase in temperature, more heat energy will have to be provided to a mol of that substance than to a mol of a monatomic gas.
-Therefore, the specific heat capacity of a polyatomic gas depends not only on its molecular mass, but also on the number of degrees of freedom that the molecules have.
+Namely, when energy is introduced into a gas with polyatomic molecules, only part of it will increase their kinetic energy, and hence the temperature; the rest will go to into the other degrees of freedom.
+To achieve the same increase in temperature, more heat is needed for a gram of that substance than for a gram of a monatomic gas.
+Thus, the specific heat capacity per mole of a polyatomic gas depends both on the molecular mass and the number of degrees of freedom of the molecules.

-Quantum mechanics further says that each rotational or vibrational mode can only take or lose energy in certain discrete amount (quanta).
-Depending on the temperature, the average heat energy per molecule may be too small compared to the quanta needed to activate some of those degrees of freedom.
+Quantum statistical mechanics predicts that each rotational or vibrational mode can only take or lose energy in certain discrete amounts (quanta), and that this affects the system's thermodynamic properties.
+Depending on the temperature, the average energy per molecule may be too small compared to the quanta needed to activate some of those degrees of freedom.
 Those modes are said to be "frozen out".
-In that case, the specific heat capacity of the substance is going to increase with temperature, sometimes in a step-like fashion, as more modes become unfrozen and start absorbing part of the input heat energy.
+In that case, the specific heat capacity of the substance increases with temperature, sometimes in a step-like fashion as mode becomes unfrozen and starts absorbing part of the input heat.